fingerthief/recommendarr/README.md

 ```

 This will:
-1. Build both the frontend and API server images locally
+1. Build the all-in-one Recommendarr image locally
-2. Configure them to work together with the proper networking
-3. Start both services with the correct configuration
+2. Start the service with proper configuration

 Then visit `http://localhost:3030` in your browser to access the application.

-The API server runs on port 3050 and provides secure credential storage and proxy functionality for accessing services that may be blocked by CORS restrictions.
+The application includes an API server running on port 3050 (within the same container) that provides secure credential storage and proxy functionality for accessing services that may be blocked by CORS restrictions.

-### Option 2: Docker (Frontend Only)
+### Option 2: Docker Run Command

-You can also run just the frontend container:
+You can also run the container directly with docker run:

 ```bash
 # Pull the image